bboc/mdtools/slides/slides.md

 -    wordpress/markdown extra (https://michelf.ca/projects/php-markdown/extra/#def-list)
 -    MMD: https://github.com/fletcher/MultiMarkdown/wiki/MultiMarkdown-Syntax-Guide#definition-lists

-Number of glossary elements per page can be determined per output format, maybe even with a rough number of words or characters.
+Number of glossary elements per page can be determined per commandline parameter `--glossary-items`, maybe later that will change to a rough nuber of words or similar, at least for some output formats.